Dragon Queen: Dragons have feathers, which is not typical of either Eastern or Western mythology.

-Ursula K. Le Guin's Earthsea Trilogy has an interesting take on dragons.
-In the earliest books they resemble Smaug (intelligent, capricious Western Dragons), but gradually become more varied.
+Ursula K. Le Guin's Earthsea has an interesting take on dragons.
+In the earliest stories and novels they resemble Smaug (intelligent, capricious Western Dragons), but gradually become more varied.
 They are highly magical, and indeed seem to be affected by the geographical limits to magic — magic in the West Reach, where dragons are huge, cunning, and rich, and rule both the skies and islands, is different from magic in the East Reach, where dragons are very small, unintelligent, and often domesticated as housepets.
 Although they're highly intelligent, often wise creatures, they're inclined to simply kill most people who get near them.
 A rare, powerful mage may become a Dragonlord, which Ged (who is one himself), describes as simply someone with whom a dragon will reliably speak rather than eat.
 Dragons and humans are strongly implied to be descended from the same original species.
 Also, dragons naturally speak the world's original language, the True Speech, which is significant because in Earthsea, magic is in wordsand names.
 Humans have to learn it, and cannot lie in it, while dragons can.
 There's also the existence of dragon-people such as Tehanu and Irian, though how exactly that whole thing works is never fully explained.

 When the world ends in The Last Battle, these dragons and other creatures awake, eat all Narnia's trees, scorch the earth, then die.